How to Install Windows 11 Insider Preview Without TPM 2.0 and Secure Boot.

 * Note: Certain features require specific hardware, see detailed system requirements.

-How to FIX: This PC can't run Windows 11 – PC Must Support TPM 2.0 & Secure Boot.
+How to FIX: This PC can't run Windows 11 Insider Preview – PC Must Support TPM 2.0 & Secure Boot. *

-To install Windows 11 on a PC without TPM 2.0 or Secure Boot, follow one of the methods below:
+To install Windows 11 Insider Preview on a PC with TPM v1.2 (without TPM v2.0) or Secure Boot, follow one of the methods below:

 - Method 1.
 Bypass Windows 11 TPM 2.0 & Secure Boot Requirements using Registry.